How to Choose the Best Notion Consultant

 How long does a Notion implementation take?

-A basic Notion workspace build takes two to four weeks.
-A full agency implementation with process documentation, custom databases, integrations, and training typically takes six to ten weeks.
+Basic builds require two to four weeks.
+Full agency implementations with process documentation, custom databases, integrations, and training typically take six to ten weeks.
+Most teams need three to six months reaching full proficiency after launch.
+Build that adoption timeline into engagement expectations.